AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 There is potentially a small performance hit due to the extra hop, although hops from the customer CDN to the AEM managed CDN are likely to be efficient.

-Note that this customer CDN configuration is supported for the publish tier, but not in front of the author tier.
+Please note that this customer CDN configuration is supported for the publish tier, but not in front of the author tier.

 ## Geolocation Headers {#geo-headers}

-The AEM managed CDN will add headers to each request with:
+The AEM managed CDN adds headers to each request with:

 * country code: `x-aem-client-country`
 * continent code: `x-aem-client-continent`